MPC-SoK/frameworks/aby/README.md

 ## Running examples
 To run our examples, you'll need to generate input.
-We've written input generation scripts for `mult3`.
+We've written input generation scripts for `mult3` and `innerprod`.
 It will tell you what the expected result is.
-Data is stored in the `ABY/src/examples/<ex>/data` directory.
+Data are stored in the `ABY/src/examples/<ex>/data` directory.
 ```
-$ python ~/ABY/src/examples/geninput.py -e <ex>
+$ python3 ~/ABY/src/examples/geninput.py -e <ex>
 Expected result: 621
 ```